Home Matters Caregiving logo

 NORMAL

-The brand provides a focused 62-hour training curriculum designed to prepare two staff members for launch, emphasizing core operational and managerial functions.
-The program includes on-site launch support for operational readiness; travel and lodging are the franchisee's responsibility, and on-site assistance is available for an additional fee.
+Home Matters Caregiving provides a focused 62-hour training curriculum designed to prepare two staff members for launch.
+The program includes on-site launch assistance as operational readiness support; travel and lodging expenses are the franchisee's responsibility, and on-site support is available for an additional fee.

 Unit Growth Analysis